 - Creator Cameo: Fun Athletic Guy was the owner of RF video, ROH's intial distributor.

-- Depraved Homosexual\Depraved Bisexual: If any of them found you attractive enough, they didn't care if you weren't interested in their advances.
-That said, they were tweeners at worst.
+- Depraved Homosexual: Danger may have been a Depraved Bisexual but if any of them found you attractive enough, they didn't care if you weren't interested in their advances.
+That said, they were Tweeners at worst.

 - Gorgeous George: Japanese Pool Boy in "The New Christopher Street Connection" was not as openly gay as the Mace and Buff-E(or Fun Athletic Guy or Jailbait).
 For that matter, Allison Danger's orientation was suspect.

 - Ironic Name: Their finishing move was called "Gay Basher"